KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

          :noblefir:`Do.` |br|
          Align controls to the left.

--  Keep track of label sizes; avoid big differences in text length that could result in too much whitespace for multiple aligned controls.
+-  Keep track of label sizes; avoid large differences in text length that could result in too much whitespace.
 Keep translation in mind too; existing length differences will be exaggerated for wordy languages such as German and Brazilian Portuguese.

    .. figure:: /img/Form_Align_Long.png
       :scale: 80%